Zen to Go Logo

 Discover the relaxation techniques for stress that work in 2025.
 Learn effective ways to reduce anxiety and improve your well-being today.

-1. Diaphragmatic Breathing (or abdominal)
+1. Diaphragmatic Breathing (or Abdominal)

 Infographic showing key data about Respiración Diafragmática (Diaphragmatic Breathing)